thegibster/ProjectNeighborhoodMap/README.md

 ### Build Tools
 1. Gulp(gulpfile.js) is used to watch the index.html file in src and pipe any changes into the index.html in the dist folder.
+2. Running

+    >$ gulp serve

+    will serve uo the watch file function where changes to index.html are watched and updated.

-2. When changes are made the javascript files, from within the src folder of the project;run:
+3. When changes are made the javascript files, from within the src folder of the project;run:

      >$ gulp js